vstinner/pythonci/README.rst

 * numpy
 * lxml

-Projects which should be tested to modify Python:
+TODO: Projects which should be tested to modify Python:

 * setuptools
 * pip